ayushsreejith06/MAX/docs/phase1-verification.md

 1. Backend framework alignment (Fastify vs Express)
 2. Missing POST /agents/create API endpoint
-3. Broken sector detail page (missing API functions)
+3. Broken sector detail page (missing getSectorById in frontend API)
-4. Theme system not properly integrated
+4. Theme system not properly integrated (ThemeProvider missing)
 5. Create sector should use modal instead of inline form

 Once these issues are resolved, Phase 1 will be complete and ready for Phase 2 development.